-The portside price discount to seaborne fines widened in June after narrowing for two successive months, largely because of the devaluation of the yuan.
+The portside price discount to seaborne fines widened in June after narrowing for two successive months, largely because of the devaluation of the yuan, according to Argus Media.

 The Argus PCX price for 62% portside fines was at an average discount of US$2.43/dry tonne (dt) in June on the Argus ICX price for 62% seaborne fines.
 The discount widened from US$1.77/dt in May.
 The PCX-ICX discount was at US$2.63/dt in March, the widest this year, but narrowed to US$2.57/dt in April.
 The PCX-ICX discount was at $3.05/dt on 2 July.

 Imported fines are sold in China's portside markets on a yuan basis.
 The seaborne equivalent of the Argus PCX price is calculated by assuming a 16% value-added tax and 8% moisture.

 The devaluation of the yuan against the US dollar accelerated in June as concerns mounted on the impact of US tariffs on billions of dollars worth of Chinese products starting 6 July.
 Apart from tariff issues, weak economic data such as a slide in the manufacturing purchasing managers index in June may point to slowing growth momentum in China, which has led to firm demand for buying dollars and pressured yuan, said equities firm Oanda analyst Stephen Innes.
 But China's central bank may act to shore up the yuan if the currency crosses a certain line, such as 6.70 to a dollar, he added.
 The yuan was trading at 6.70 to the dollar at 12.50 pm Singapore time (04:50 GMT) on 3 July.